GanciclovirOther Names: Cytovene IV, ganciclovir sodium Drug Class: Opportunistic Infections and Coinfections

 How should ganciclovir be stored?

-- Safely throw away ganciclovir that is no longer needed or expired (out of date).
+- Throw away ganciclovir that is no longer needed or expired (out of date).
+Follow FDA guidelines on how to safely dispose of unused medicine.

 - Keep ganciclovir and all medicines out of reach of children.